nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

     Indextype_Ed25519Id = 3
     Indextype_RawNumeric = 4

-    ; An indexspec may given as a raw set of index ranges.
+    ; An indexspec may be given as a raw set of index ranges.
 This is a ; fallback for cases where we simply can't construct an index any other ; way.
     IndexSpec_Raw = {